pmossman/mirrorbast/README.md

 #### macOS

-1. Download the `mirrorbast-vX.Y.Z-macos-arm64.dmg` file.
+1. Download the `mirrorbast-vX.Y.Z-macos-arm64.zip` file.
-2. Double-click the downloaded `.dmg` file to open it.
+2. Double-click the downloaded `.zip` file to extract the `Mirrorbast.app` application bundle (usually extracts to the same folder, e.g., Downloads).
-3. A window will appear showing the Mirrorbast application icon and usually a shortcut to your Applications folder.
-4.  **Drag the Mirrorbast icon into the Applications folder.**
+3.  **Drag the `Mirrorbast.app` icon into your Applications folder.**
-5.  **First Launch:** You might encounter a Gatekeeper warning ("Mirrorbast can't be opened because it is from an unidentified developer" or similar) because the app isn't notarized by Apple.
+4.  **First Launch (Gatekeeper Bypass):** macOS Gatekeeper will likely prevent the app from opening initially because it's from an unidentified developer and hasn't been notarized by Apple.
+You will probably see a warning like ""Mirrorbast" can't be opened because it is from an unidentified developer".
     * **Right-click** (or Control-click) the Mirrorbast application icon in your Applications folder.
     * Select **"Open"** from the context menu.
-    * You might see the same warning again, but this time there will be an **"Open"** button.
+    * You might see the same warning again, but this time there should be an **"Open"** button.
 Click it.
-    * You should only need to do this the first time you run this specific version.
+    * You should only need to do this the first time you run this specific version. *(The "damaged" error and the `xattr` command should no longer be necessary with the ZIP distribution).*
-6. Eject the `.dmg` volume from your Finder sidebar when done.

 #### Linux (Debian/Ubuntu)